[Stereo Love] Ive been in a wedding..

 2. Around the heat sensor learnings: Aerotermia / thermo viability + efficient gardening / crops intelligence

-4. Agentic BI: Shopify thingy
+4. Agentic AI/BI: Shopify thingy

 5. Fossengineer to go ad-less + better website SEO and audits + posts with images via codex and all new posts referencing docker-compose to my Home-Lab repo /foss-post